JetBrains/intellij-sdk-docs/basic_topics/architectural_overview/documents.md

 ---

 A document is an editable sequence of Unicode characters, which typically corresponds to the text contents of a virtual file.
 Line breaks in a document are always normalized to \n.
-IntelliJ IDEA handles encoding and line break conversions when loading and saving documents transparently.
+IntelliJ Platform handles encoding and line break conversions when loading and saving documents transparently.

 ## How do I get one?